 - Board diversity

 - Executive compensation

 - Political contributions

 - Bribery & corruption

 - Accounting & reporting

-- Cyber security

-- Trafficking and modern slavery

-Responsible Investment, meanwhile, is where managers actively and intentionally seek to do good, avoid doing harm and lead change by investing in companies which are helping to meet the world's most pressing challenges, whilst avoiding or seeking to improve those which perpetuate our problems.
-At Square Mile, we see Responsible investment as an umbrella term from which spans a spectrum of differing investment approaches, ranging from those that exclude certain securities or sectors to those that are focused on delivering a positive and measurable impact to society and/or the environment.
+Responsible investment, meanwhile, is where managers actively and intentionally seek to do good, avoid doing harm and lead change by investing in companies which are helping to meet the world's most pressing challenges, whilst avoiding or seeking to improve those which perpetuate our problems.
+At Square Mile, we see Responsible investment as an umbrella term from which stems a spectrum of differing investment approaches, ranging from those that exclude certain securities or sectors to those that are focused on delivering a positive and measurable impact to society and/or the environment.